microsoft/FluidFramework/docs/content/docs/data-structures/tree.md

 ### Transactions

 If you want the `SharedTree` to treat a set of changes atomically, wrap these changes in a transaction.
-Using a transaction guarantees that all of the changes will be applied together or none of them will.
-The Fluid Framework guarantees this already for any sequence of changes that are applied synchronously, in one JS turn, but grouping changes via a transaction when possible allows SharedTree to process them more efficiently.
-Transactions can also be given constraints, which cause a transaction to be ignored by all clients if the constraint is not met.
+Using a transaction guarantees that (if applied) all of the changes will be applied together synchronously (though, note that the Fluid Framework guarantees this already for any sequence of changes that are submitted synchronously).
+However, the changes may not be applied at all if the transaction is given one or more constraints.
+If any constraint on a transaction is not met, then the transaction and all its changes will ignored by all clients.
+Additionally, all changes in a transaction will be reverted together as a single unit by [undo/redo code](#undoredo-support), because changes within a transaction are exposed through a single `Revertible` object.
+It is also more efficient for SharedTree to process a large number of changes in a row as a transaction rather than as changes submitted separately.

-Further, changes within a transaction are exposed through a single `Revertible` object so that they can be reverted as a single change by the undo/redo code.
-See [Undo/Redo support](#undoredo-support) for more information about `Revertible` objects.

 To create a transaction use the `Tree.runTransaction()` method.
 You can cancel a transaction from within the callback function by returning the special "rollback object", available via `Tree.runTransaction.rollback`.
 Also, if an error occurs within the callback, the transaction will be canceled automatically before propagating the error.